creme332/Rainbow-SnakeGame-AI/README.md

 # Features #
 1. Smooth gameplay (No flickering of screen/cursor which is common when refreshing terminal without a graphics library).
 2. Colored terminal.
-- [ ] Food must be generated at free spot
+- [x] Food must be generated at free spot
-- [ ] End game when size of snake ==  total cells in grid
+- [x] End game when size of snake ==  total cells in grid
-- [ ] Output score at the end in the center of grid
+- [x] Output score at the end in the center of grid
+- [ ] Add AI snake (A* path finding algorithm)
 - [ ] Vary difficulty
-- [ ] Add AI snake (A* path finding algorithm)
+- [ ] Add a few seconds at end of gif so that there's time to see game over.
 - [ ] Rename GIF

 # How to play #